benrady/git-deploy/README.md

 First, if you don't already have one, you need to create a [Makefile](http://mrbook.org/blog/tutorials/make/).
 This makefile should have a target named `git-deploy` that takes the current working directory and does whatever you need to do to deploy your code.

-For example, if you have a static web application in the `public` directory of your repository, you'll want a makefile that looks like this:
+For example, if you have a static website in the `public` directory of your repository, you'll want a makefile that looks like this:

 ```Makefile
 git-deploy: